Ambitions0x39e/Get-Paper/README.md

 ---
 ## Dependencies
 For this app, `python3` is needed for executing.
-We suggest `python3.11` for usage.
+We suggest newer python version.
 Although it needs extra packages, you **DO NOT NEED** to install it manually.

 ---